ARTICLES

 The idea that plants can feel emotions is not a new concept.
 It has been around for many years and has been supported by various studies and experiments.
 One of the earliest experiments was conducted by Cleve Backster, a polygraph expert who in the 1960s, connected a polygraph machine to a houseplant.

 He found that the plant responded to his thoughts and emotions, suggesting that it could sense them.
-It's unbelievable the way plants use the same senses as humans and they can actually feel as well.
+It's unbelievable the way plants use the same senses as humans and they can feel as well.
 Just because they cannot communicate the same way as humans (talking), doesn't mean they can't feel emotions.

 Plants can actually feel like humans